jpreese/CSharpUnitTestingBestPractices/README.md

 ```

 ### Naming Your Tests
-The name of your test should consist of three parts
+The name of your test should consist of three parts:
 - The name of the method being tested.
 - The scenario under which it's being tested.
 - The expected behavior when the scenario is invoked.